The first speech Jeff Nussbaum wrote was to defend himself against suspension from high school. It was unsuccessful.

 Since that time, Jeff has found greater success helping clients pen and promote bestselling books, prepare commencement speeches and viral TED talks, and deliver winning comedy routines at venues ranging from the Alfalfa Club to the Al Smith Dinner.

 As a founder of The Humor Cabinet, he has worked on humor speeches for dozens of elected officials and corporate executives.
 He has also served as a creative consultant for the Kennedy Center Mark Twain Prize for American Humor.

 Jeff has also played an integral role in the past five Democratic National Conventions.
 He helped direct the speechwriting and messaging operations for the 2008, 2012, and 2016 conventions, and served as on-site writer, editor, and presentation coach in 2000 and 2004.

 In 2008 Jeff took a leave of absence from West Wing Writers to serve as Vice President Joe Biden’s speechwriter on the first Obama-Biden campaign.

 Jeff is a graduate of Brown University.
-He lives outside of Washington, DC, with his wife, Deborah, and their two daughters.
+He lives outside of Washington, DC, with his two daughters.